Technological and industrial history of 21st-century Canada: Transportation

 In 2010, the City of Montreal began to deploy 800 wireless, networked, solar-powered, Linux based, electronic parking payment stations to replace up to 10,000 existing mechanical parking meters.
 Each parking space has a code and the motorist can pay the required parking rate, with cash or credit card, from any station in the city (he/she must of course remember his code).
 The system, developed by 8D Technologies of Quebec also allows metre maids to check for parking violations by wirelessly interrogating a parking station with a hand-held device from his/her vehicle.
 The devise provides a digital map of all parking spaces near the station and marks those spaces with vehicles in violation with a red symbol.
 Other cities across Canada are installing similar machines.

-A light-rail urban passenger train known as the O-Train, began operation in Ottawa in 2001 providing limited service in a north-south corridor, today's Trillium Line.
+A light-rail urban passenger train known as the O-Train, began operation in Ottawa in 2001 providing limited service in a north-south corridor, today's Line 2.
 There are plans to expand the system to serve the downtown core as well as the western and eastern suburbs of the city by 2016.

 Global positioning technology has become an important feature of business and consumer life.
 After 23 years of military development, the U.S. military global positioning system became operational in 1995.
 Originally designed for the precise targeting of weapons and other military purposes, the U.S. government made the system available to civilians in 1996.
 Industrial users such as transportation companies and resource companies began to make use of the technology for the tracking of vehicles and the location of field operations.
 Receivers for the consumer market, were also produced and made available in Canada and became popular with outdoorsmen and women.
 In 2004 a GPS feature became available on some mobile phones and stand-alone units for car navigation were available to Canadians by 2008.

 The 11 September 2001 terrorist attack on the U.S. has resulted in increased security along the Canada-U.S. border.
 In 2004, Canada and the U.S. signed the Canada-U.S. Agreement on Science and Technology Cooperation for Critical Infrastructure Protection and Border Security designed to speed the introduction of a number of electronic, wireless, computer and detection technologies to scrutinize cross-border traffic while at the same time limiting the disruption to the flow of people and goods.
 The use of these technologies is particularly important at the Windsor Detroit border crossing which is the busiest in the world.